Path integral Monte Carlo simulation of global and local superfluidity in liquid $^{4}$He reservoirs separated by nanoscale apertures: PIMC calculations for translation-invariant, cylindrically symmetric potential

-Figure~\ref{fig:tube_sf} shows the global superfluid fractions of liquid $^4$He inside tubes with two different diameters, $D_t=2R_t$, as a function of temperature.
-Both $^4$He systems are seen to show complete superfluid response below 1.25 K, as expected for bulk liquid $^4$He.
-On the other hand, the PIMC calculations of Ref.[\onlinecite{maestro13}] for $^4$He atoms in a Si$_{3}$N$_{4}$ nanopore showed a saturated superfluid fraction of only $\rho_{s}/ \rho \sim 0.2$ for $T \lesssim 1$ K, which was understood to be due to the presence of the inert solid layers adsorbed on the pore wall.
-Our result showing complete superfluid response for the present $^4$He-nanotube system at the lowest temperatures ($T\leq 0.625$~K) can be considered (in a general sense) as due to the fact that in contrast to Ref.~[\onlinecite{maestro13}], the tube potential of Eq.~(\ref{eq:tube}) does not adsorb layers of solid $^{4}$He.
-From a hydrodynamic perspective, lack of short-range van der Waals attraction to the boundary means there is no entrainment of the liquid helium as normal fluid, so the mass fraction of the liquid participating in superflow is higher.
-Alternatively, from a classical ($3+1$)-D theoretical perspective, an attractive van der Waals interaction with the boundary pins imaginary-time polymers, making it unlikely for the Metropolis algorithm sampling the imaginary time path integral to accept a permutation move creating an extended polymer (and thereby contributing to the winding number in Eq.~(\ref{eq:windsf})).
+Figure~\ref{fig:tube_sf} shows the global superfluid fractions of liquid $^4$He inside tubes with two different diameters ($D_t=2R_t$) as a function of temperature.
+Recommended values for the expected superfluid fraction in bulk liquid $^{4}$He at and below $T_{\lambda}$ are also shown for comparison.\cite{donnellydata} For temperatures below 1 K, both $^4$He systems are seen to exhibit complete superfluid response, similar to bulk liquid $^4$He.
+In contrast, the PIMC calculations of Ref.~\onlinecite{maestro13} for $^4$He atoms in a Si$_{3}$N$_{4}$ nanopore show a saturated superfluid fraction of only $\rho_{s}/ \rho \sim 0.2$ for $T \lesssim 1$ K, as a result of the inert solid $^4$He layers adsorbed on the pore wall.
+From a microscopic perspective, the fact that our calculations show complete superfluid response for the present $^4$He-nanotube system in this temperature range is due to the fact that the tube potential of Eq.~(\ref{eq:tube}) does not adsorb layers of solid $^{4}$He.
+This may also be interpreted within a hydrodynamic perspective, where the lack of short-range van der Waals attraction between the $^{4}$He atoms and the wall means that a longitudinal translation of the wall does not result in entrainment of any part of the liquid helium-4 as a solid layer; therefore, the mass fraction of the liquid that exhibits a superfluid response is higher in our calculations relative to Ref.~\onlinecite{maestro13}.
+Reduction of superfluid fraction also occurs in the first layer of liquid $^{4}$He adsorbed on a molecular dopant embedded in a liquid $^{4}$He nanocluster.\cite{kwonwhaleyprl} In general, an attractive van der Waals interaction of helium atoms with an atomically-structured container or with an embedded dopant pins the imaginary-time paths at the surface-liquid or dopant-liquid interface and thereby renders unlikely the acceptance (in the Metropolis algorithm employed in PIMC) of a permutation move combining paths of two or more $^{4}$He atoms to create an extended path that makes a non-zero contribution to the total winding number in Eq.~(\ref{eq:windsf}).
+This effectively removes helium density from the superfluid component, resulting in a molecular scale non-superfluid density as first described in Ref.\onlinecite{kwonwhaleyprl}.
+Calculations of the global superfluid fraction of nanoscale liquid $^{4}$He confined by parametrized external potentials modeling adsorption at a system boundary have also been performed in spherical \cite{boninsegni} and cylindrical \cite{glydepimc} geometries.